syncfusion-content/blazor-docs/blazor/datagrid/detail-template.md

 The Detail Template feature in the Syncfusion Blazor DataGrid component allows you to display expanded or collapsible sections for each row to show additional, context-specific information.
 This is particularly useful for scenarios where rows contain nested or supplementary data that would otherwise clutter the main grid view.
 You can use the [DetailTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridTemplates.html#Syncfusion_Blazor_Grids_GridTemplates_DetailTemplate) property to define an HTML template for the detail row, which can include any HTML element, Syncfusion component, or custom Blazor component.

+> Before adding detail template to the datagrid, it is recommended to go through the [template](https://blazor.syncfusion.com/documentation/datagrid/templates) section topic to configure the template.

+To know about **Detail Template** in Blazor DataGrid Component, you can check this video.

+{% youtube
+"youtube:https://www.youtube.com/watch?v=Dft0kerEGUQ"%}

 To integrate the Detail Template in the Blazor DataGrid component:

 1. Add the <DetailTemplate> element within the <GridTemplates> component to specify the content of the detail row.
 2. Use any HTML structure or additional Blazor components within the DetailTemplate to define custom content for each expanded row.
 3. Optionally, bind data to the template to display information that corresponds to the specific row being expanded.

-N> Before adding detail template to the datagrid, it is recommended to go through the [template](https://blazor.syncfusion.com/documentation/datagrid/templates) section topic to configure the template.

-To know about **Detail Template** in Blazor DataGrid Component, you can check this video.

-{% youtube
-"youtube:https://www.youtube.com/watch?v=Dft0kerEGUQ"%}

 Here's an example to demonstrate use of `DetailTemplate` to display extra details for each row: